Nozdub/Lexiplode/README.md

 # Lexiplode

 ## General game idea
-A competitive, turn-based word game on a 15×15 board.
+A competitive, turn-based word building game on a 15×15 board.
 Players place letter tiles to form valid words, scoring via classic **double/triple letter/word** multipliers.
 New twist: **Catalyst (bomb) tiles**.
 Use a Catalyst in a played word to detonate it and **steal the points from linked words** (words sharing letters with the detonated word).
 Detonations also **refresh** the destroyed board area with random new tiles (regular, multipliers, or more Catalysts).
 Win by **highest score at time end** or (future mode) by **dominating tiles** via smart detonations.

 ---